 Facebook Packs a Double Career Punch or Offers a Double Benefit

-Your Facebook posts can hurt or help your career in four ways:
+Thus, your Facebook posts can hurt or help your career.

-1. They can annoy your friends so much that they wouldn’t even think about referring you to a job opportunity (the main topic of this post).
+1. Annoy your friends so much that they wouldn’t even think about referring you to a job opportunity (the main topic of this post).

-2. They can keep you top of mind in a good way so that your friends remember you and want to refer you to job opportunities.
+2. Keep you top of mind in the right way so that your friends remember you and want to refer you to job opportunities.

-3. They can repel recruiters, hiring managers, HR professionals, and background checkers so much that they won’t consider hiring you.
+3. Repel recruiters, hiring managers, HR professionals, and background checkers so much that they won’t consider hiring you.

-4. They can show the same people you would be a great cultural fit in their organization.
+4. Show the same people you would be a great cultural fit in their organization.

 Can You Avoid Being Unfollowed?

-Second, know that you can avoid being unfollowed by keeping your annoying posts to a low or no level.
+Second, know that you can avoid unfollows by keeping your annoying posts to a “low” or “no” level.

 Read on to see if you recognize any of these hideable types: